 - You can attend our training camp in Portland Metro, Oregon and arrange your transportation and accommodation.

 - You can live in California, Idaho or Oregon.

 - Can provide for the emotional, mental, and physical needs of a dog.

 PAVE does not have service dogs for the legally blind, hearing impaired or medical alert dogs (seizure and diabetic alert, for example).
 For more information on organizations that are experts in these areas, please visit ADI.

 Frequently Asked Questions

 PAVE's mission, to train and provide service dog for Veterans suffering from physical and/or psychological disabilities is to do so.

-Yes, PAVE can be accredited to Assistance Dogs International.
+Yes, PAVE is an Accredited Member of Assistance Dogs International.
 This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
-Only three Oregon organizations are currently accredited members.
+Only three organizations in Oregon are currently accredited members.